-Samford University's Ida Moffett School of Nursing prepares advanced practice nurses to deliver primary health care to individuals and families throughout their lives.
+Samford University's Moffett & Sanders School of Nursing prepares advanced practice nurses to deliver primary health care to individuals and families throughout their lives.
 Nurse practitioners are growing in importance as the entire industry looks for innovations that improve outcomes while also reducing overall costs.

 - Earn a certificate online without having to relocate